hellohaptik/docs_haptik/docs/bot-builder/basic/making-first-bot.md

 title: Making Your First Bot
 ---

 To start building your first bot, log in to the Haptik platform using credentials that were shared with you via email.
-Once you've successfully logged in, navigate to the Bot Builder Tool.
+Once you've successfully logged in, navigate to the Conversation Studio Tool.

 Click the "*+ New Bot*" button, located in the upper left hand corner of the page: